capactio/website/docs/feature/storage-backends/aws-secrets-manager.md

 AWS Secrets Manager storage backend is feature-complete.
 It supports full lifecycle of TypeInstance: create, get, update, delete, lock, unlock.

-It can be used as a default storage.
-For more information, see the [Use the storage backend](#use-the-storage-backend) paragraph.
+It can be used as a default storage for all TypeInstances.

 ## Prerequisites